juliogomez/devops/README.md

 * _spark_julio.serveo.net_
 * _app_julio.serveo.net_

+(please note you will have to modify your _myhero_ui_ and _myhero_spark_ kubernetes manifests to use these specific URLs before deploying your app)

 __But wait...__ that means you will be sending traffic going to _three_ different microservices towards the __same destination IP__ (192.168.1.100) __and port__ (80). _How will your cluster be able to determine what traffic should go to each specific microservice?_

 <p align="center">